fumieval/drinkery/README.md

 ## Why drinkery?

-drinkery is designed to be fully features and complements other libraries' missing functionalities.
+drinkery is designed to be fully featured and complements other libraries' missing functionalities.

 ### pipes